Principle of Mating and Display of Objects of Art

 Summary

 A work of art has its beauty enhanced with a mat and proper framing.
-Once this is accepted then a person can go about his task in adding a mat and frame to the work of art. though there are no hard and fast rules, yet the principle is to create contrasts so that the artwork stands out and does not blend with the walls.
+Once this is accepted then a person can go about his task in adding a mat and frame to the work of art.
+There are no hard and fast rules, yet the principle is to create contrasts so that the artwork stands out and does not blend with the walls.